ialbert/bio/docs/bio-tips.md

     bio

-## Many commands take standard input
+## All commands can read the standard input

     bio fetch AF086833  KJ660346 > genome.gb